 We recognise that some children have additional emotional and social needs that need to be developed and nurtured.
-These needs can manifest themselves in a number of ways, including behavioural difficulties, anxiousness, and being uncommunicative.
-All classes deliver a Jigsaw PSHE (Personal, Social, Health end Economic education) curriculum to support this development.
+These needs can manifest themselves in a number of ways, including behavioural difficulties, anxiousness and being uncommunicative.
+All classes deliver PSHE (Personal, Social, Health end Economic education) lessons using the Jigsaw resources to support this development.

-ELSA -TLG - Think Children

-However, for those children who find aspects of this difficult, we offer in-school nurture provision, run by teaching assistants or outside agencies.
-This may take the form of spending extra time with TAs in school, or through our trained ELSA (Emotional Literacy Support Assistant).
-We also have a volunteer organisation which delivers a TLG programme (Transforming Lives for Good) of support.

-If your child still needs extra support, with your permission, the SENCo may possibly access further support through an in school support programme called Think Children.
-The NHS also offer a Children and Adolescent Mental Health service (CAMHs) or the Primary Mental Health Team.
+However, for those children who find aspects of this difficult, we offer in-school nurture provision.
+Examples of these are Think Children sessions, TLG sessions or the ELSA programme.
+If your child still needs extra support, with your permission, the SENCo will refer to further agencies like Children and Adolescent Mental Health services (CAMHs) or the Primary Mental Health Team.